FrancesCoronel/personal-website-v3/_posts/2014-05-06-integrating-school-emails-airmail.md

 one up with Gmail, so that it integrates with [Airmail](https://airmailapp.com).

-Now, here’s how it’ll turn out if you end up doing that:
+Now, here's how it'll turn out if you end up doing that:

 \[caption id="attachment\_466" align="aligncenter"
 width="696"\][![AIrmail